DarvinX/Facebook-autoliker/README.md

 2. Run the auto_facebook.py script.
 Change the arguments as your need, by default it runs headless and debug mode is off.

 # TODO
-* Add support for multiple browsers
+* Add support for multiple browsers.
-* Save cookies to avoid login everytime
+* Save cookies to avoid login everytime.